microsoft/Mask-based-Latent-Reconstruction/README.md

 ~~~

 ## Citation
-Please use the following arXiv citation to cite our work before the NeurIPS 2022 proceeding is ready.
+Please use the following BibTeX to cite our work.
   ```
 @article{yu2022mask,
-  title={Mask-based Latent Reconstruction for Reinforcement Learning}, author={Yu, Tao and Zhang, Zhizheng and Lan, Cuiling and Chen, Zhibo and Lu, Yan}, journal={arXiv preprint arXiv:2201.12096}, year={2022}
+  title={Mask-based latent reconstruction for reinforcement learning}, author={Yu, Tao and Zhang, Zhizheng and Lan, Cuiling and Lu, Yan and Chen, Zhibo}, journal={Advances in Neural Information Processing Systems}, volume={35}, pages={25117--25131}, year={2022}
 }
   ```